 As we’ve touched on, your laptop’s battery naturally degrades over time.
 Every charge cycle, every unplugged session, and even temperature fluctuations all take their toll.
 Eventually, you’ll notice it—your battery doesn’t last as long as it used to.

-If you’re starting to see your battery drain faster, or you’re simply curious about its condition, the good news is that Windows gives you a few easy ways to check its health.
+If you’re starting to notice your battery drain faster, or you’re simply curious about its condition, the good news is that Windows provides a few easy ways to check its health.
 Let’s take a look at how to do that.

 How to get a battery status report?

-To start, you should know that Windows includes a built-in tool that lets you generate a detailed battery report.
-This report gives you key information like the number of charge cycles, your battery’s original capacity, how much it holds now, and more, making it easy to check how much wear your battery has gone through.
+To begin, you should be aware that Windows includes a built-in tool that enables you to generate a detailed battery report.
+This report provides key information, including the number of charge cycles, your battery’s original capacity, its current capacity, and more, making it easy to assess the wear on your battery.

 Here’s how to create and view that report: